 The Journey of Water and Our Lives - How Water Cycle Affects Us

 Around 70% of the earth’s surface is covered with water.
 This water evaporates and gathers (condenses) into clouds.
-The clouds result in precipitation, and this water falls back to the earth’s surface, prepared to begin the cycle once more.
+The clouds result in precipitation, which falls back to the earth’s surface, prepared to begin the cycle again.

 For what reason do I give it a second thought?
-The water cycle is crucial not exclusively to climate yet to live on earth.
+The water cycle is crucial to climate and life on Earth.
 Rain is essential for the survival of plants and people.
 Condensation is fundamental for cloud development.
-Evaporation is essential to cool and keeping a decent balance of water vapor in the air.
+Evaporation is essential to cooling and keeping a decent water vapor balance in the air.

 Water Cycle Affects Us

-The water cycle is essential in giving fresh water to all living things.
-Through evaporation, water goes up from bodies of water such as rivers, lakes, and oceans and is condensed to form clouds or vapor.
-After which, it will then go back to the ground in the form of rain that gives life to plants and animals that humans will then consume.
+The water cycle is essential for providing fresh water to all living things.
+Water rises from bodies such as rivers, lakes, and oceans through evaporation and condenses to form clouds or vapor.
+Then, it returns to the ground as rain, which gives life to plants and animals that humans consume.

-The water cycle is also responsible for the climate too!
+The water cycle is also responsible for the climate!
 It acts as a force that drives climate and the changes that follow.
 Temperature is regulated through the process, especially during the evaporation stage.

 It is also called the hydrologic cycle, wherein the water in this cycle never leaves the earth's atmosphere.
-It just goes round in a circle for this changing life and to support life as it is.
-It is called the hydrologic cycle because of its continuous repetition or a never-ending cycle of water from evaporation and condensation to precipitation.
+It just goes around in a circle for this changing life and supports life.
+The hydrologic cycle is called because of its continuous repetition or a never-ending cycle of water from evaporation and condensation to precipitation.

-Water comprises almost 78% of the earth and around 97% of the ocean, which is salty and is not suitable for human consumption.
-That’s why the water cycle is there to help provide fresh water to provide life.
+Water comprises almost 78% of the earth and around 97% of the ocean.
+Most ocean water is salty and unsuitable for human consumption, so the water cycle helps provide fresh water for life.

 Stages of Water Cycle

-Water is re-circulated through these three processes or stages, namely evaporation, condensation, and precipitation, that picture out the whole process of the water cycle itself.
+Water is recirculated through these three processes or stages, namely evaporation, condensation, and precipitation, representing the whole water cycle.

 The Journey of Water and Our Lives - How Water Cycle Affects Us